“This work is not just what I chose to do, it’s truly who I am.”

 What do you think makes a good therapist?

-Aside from the obvious qualities—approachability, empathy, compassion, patience, an open mind, and solid clinical skills—I think what's ultimately most important is the willingness to engage and remain curious about people, cultures, and environments outside of your own circle.
-Therapists who are hungry to learn, willing to be wrong, and serious about their own growth and development, I think, tend to be more engaged, resourceful, and authentic.
+Aside from the obvious qualities—approachability, empathy, compassion, patience, an open mind, and solid clinical skills—I think what's ultimately most important in a therapist is the willingness to engage with and remain curious about people, cultures, and environments outside of their own circle.
+Therapists who are hungry to learn, willing to be wrong, and serious about their own growth and development are going to be the most engaged, resourceful, and authentic.
 I also believe that having your own share of personal and/or professional struggles can prepare you to be more effective because you’ll have a frame of reference—a perspective on helping or being helped that isn't just theoretical.
-And lastly, I would say that the best therapists have a relentless sense of wonder, joy, and hope– in their own lives as well as for their clients. —and for the whole world, really.
+And lastly, I would say that the best therapists have a relentless sense of wonder, joy, and hope– in their own lives as well as for their clients —and for the whole world, really.

 “Starting is both the hardest and the simplest part of the process.”